-- 1. CPU 0 executes a=1.
-The corresponding cache line is read-only in CPU 0's cache, so CPU 0 places the new value of "a" in its store buffer and transmits an "invalidate" message in order to flush the corresponding cache line from CPU 1's cache. - 2.
+1. CPU 0 executes a=1.
+The corresponding cache line is read-only in CPU 0's cache, so CPU 0 places the new value of "a" in its store buffer and

+- transmits an "invalidate" message in order to flush the corresponding cache line from CPU 1's cache. - 2.
 CPU 1 executes while (b==0) continue, but the cache line containing "b" is not in its cache.
 It therefore transmits a "read" message. - 3.
+CPU 1 receives CPU 0's "invalidate" message, queues it, and immediately responds to it. - 4.
+CPU 0 receives the response from CPU 1, and is therefore free to proceed past the smp_mb() on line 4 above, moving the value of "a" from its store buffer to its cache line. - 5.
 CPU 0 executes b=1.
-It already owns this cache line (in other words, the cache line is already in either the "modified" or the "exclusive" state), so it stores the new value of "b" in its cache line. - 4.
-CPU 0 receives the "read" message, and transmits the cache line containing the now-updated value of "b" to CPU 1, also marking the line as "shared" in its own cache.

-- 5. CPU 1 receives the "invalidate" message for "a", places it into its invalidate queue, and transmits an "invalidate acknowledge" message to CPU 0.
-Note that the old value of "a" still remains in CPU 1's cache. - 6.
-CPU 1 receives the cache line containing "b" and installs it in its cache. - 7.
-CPU 1 can now finish executing while(b==0) continue, and since it finds that the value of "b" is 1, it proceeds to the next statement. - 8.
-CPU 1 executes the smp_mb(), marking the entry in its invalidate queue. - 9.
-CPU 1 executes the assert(a==1), but since there is a marked entry for the cache line containing "a" in the invalidate queue, CPU 1 must stall this load until that entry in the invalidate queue has been applied. - 10.
-CPU 1 processes the "invalidate" message, removing the cacheline containing "a" from its cache. - 11.
-CPU 1 is now free to load the value of "a", but since this results in a cache miss, it must send a "read" message to fetch the corresponding cache line - 12.
-CPU 0 receives the "invalidate acknowledge" message for "a" from CPU 0, and therefore applies the buffered store, changing the MESI state of the corresponding cache line to "modified". - 13.
-CPU 0 receives the "read" message for "a" from CPU 1, and therefore changes the state of the corresponding cache line to "shared", and transmits the cache line to CPU 1. - 14.
-CPU 1 receives the cache line containing "a", and can therefore do the load.
-Since this load returns the updated value of "a", the assertion passes.
+It already owns this cache line (in other words, the cache line is already in either the "modified" or the "exclusive" state), so it stores the new value of "b" in its cache line. - 6.
+CPU 0 receives the "read" message, and transmits the cache line containing the now-updated value of "b" to CPU 1, also marking the line as "shared" in its own cache. - CPU 1 receives the cache line containing "b" and installs it in its cache. - 8.
+CPU 1 can now finish executing while(b==0) continue, and since it finds that the value of "b" is 1, it proceeds to the next statement, which is now a memory barrier. - 9.
+CPU 1 must now stall until it processes all preexisting messages in its invalidation queue. - 10.
+CPU 1 now processes the queued "invalidate" message, and invalidates the cache line containing "a" from its own cache. - 11.
+CPU 1 executes the assert(a==1), and, since the cache line containing "a" is no longer in CPU 1's cache, it transmits a "read" message. - 12.
+CPU 0 responds to this "read" message with the cache line containing the new value of "a". - 13.
+CPU 1 receives this cache line, which contains a value of 1 for "a", so that the assertion does not trigger.

 With much passing of MESI messages, the CPUs arrive at the correct answer.
+This section illustrates why CPU designers must be extremely careful with their cache-coherence optimizations.

-5 Read and Write Memory general.
-Barriers
+5 Read and Write Memory Barriers